Achilles Tendinopathy

 What is Achilles tendinopathy?

-Achilles tendinopathy is a common injury Achilles tendon injury.
-Injury to the Achilles tendon occurs in two areas: mid–portion of the tendon and insertion of the tendon to the bone.
-Mid portion Achilles tendinopathy is typically seen in middle-aged long-distance runners, although it can affect other sportspeople.
-Generally, an Achilles tendon specialist has expertise in managing this condition.
+Achilles tendinopathy is a common Achilles tendon injury.
+Injury to the Achilles tendon occurs in two areas: the mid-portion of the tendon and the insertion of the tendon to the bone.
+Mid-portion Achilles tendinopathy is typically seen in middle-aged long-distance runners, although it can also affect athletes in other sports.

 How do Achilles tendon specialists diagnose an Achilles tendon injury?

-Generally, people report pain in the Achilles tendon occurring with activity.
-Pain is inflammatory, i.e., warming up with exercise but worsening after activity.
+Generally, people report experiencing pain in the Achilles tendon during activity.
+Achilles pain is usually inflammatory, i.e., it worsens after exercise.
 Morning stiffness is a common accompanying feature.
-When assessing a patient with an injury to the Achilles tendon, it is essential to ask about factors that have led to injuries, such as a sudden increase in training volume or intensity.
-Additionally, a biomechanical review to detect factors needing correction is essential to Achilles tendon injury treatment.
-For example, calf weakness is a crucial factor.
+When assessing a patient with an Achilles tendon injury, it is essential to inquire about factors that may have contributed to the injury, such as a sudden increase in training volume or intensity.
+Additionally, a biomechanical review is crucial for identifying factors that necessitate correction in Achilles tendon injury treatment.
+For example, calf weakness is an essential factor.
 Therefore, we should correct calf weakness as part of the treatment.
-Finally, ask about other diseases that increase the risk of Achilles tendonitis, such as diabetes, high cholesterol, and antibiotics.
+Finally, doctors ask about other diseases that increase the risk of Achilles tendonitis, such as diabetes, high cholesterol, and certain medical conditions.

-Imaging such as ultrasound or MRI scan can help diagnose Achilles tendinopathy.
+Imaging techniques, such as an ultrasound or MRI scan, can help diagnose Achilles tendinopathy.
 Tendon thickening and breakdown of collagen proteins are typical changes we see.
-Imaging is also necessary to rule out other diseases, such as paratendonitis or an Achilles tendon tear, which require different treatment.
-Generally, ultrasound has the advantage of being cheaper and performed simultaneously as a consultation.
+Imaging is also necessary to rule out other diseases, such as Achilles paratendonitis, Achilles tendon tears, posterior ankle impingement, and calcaneal stress fractures, which require different treatments.
+Generally, ultrasound has the advantage of being less expensive and can be performed simultaneously during a consultation.

-Once we confirm a diagnosis of an Achilles tendon injury, most people perform an exercise program.
-For example, we suggest weighted calf raises for Achilles tendinopathy, which we tailor to individuals.
-Generally, these exercises are best performed together with a physiotherapist expert.
+Once we confirm a diagnosis of an Achilles tendon injury, most people perform a rehab program.
+We recommend weighted calf raises for Achilles tendinopathy, tailored to individual needs.
+Generally, these exercises are best performed under the guidance of a physiotherapist expert.

-Next, to help with exercise, we use other treatments.
-For example, we think GTN patches help with Achilles tendon healing.
-They are applied directly to the skin on top of the painful tendon.
+Additionally, to support exercise, we utilise other treatments.
+For example, we believe that GTN patches aid in Achilles tendon healing.
+They are applied directly to the skin over the painful tendon.
 These patches reduce pain and improve response to exercise in Achilles tendinopathy.
-Similarly, we can use shockwave therapy alongside exercise to help outcomes.
-Finally, on occasion, we use injections to help.
+Similarly, we can use shockwave therapy in conjunction with exercise to enhance outcomes.
+Finally, on occasion, we use injections to aid in treatment.
 Dr. Masci has co-authored a review on ultrasound-guided injections for tendinopathy.
-It is essential to discuss the pros and cons of different injections for an injury to the Achilles tendon so that patients can make the correct decision.
+It is essential to discuss the pros and cons of various injection treatments for Achilles tendon injuries, enabling patients to make an informed decision.

-Finally, we only recommend surgery for a few who fail other treatments.
+Finally, we only recommend surgery for a select few who have failed other treatments.
 For example, recent studies by Dr. Masci reveal that a small number of patients with Achilles tendon injuries have a thickened plantaris tendon.
-This tendon could interfere with the Achilles making rehab less effective.
+This tendon could interfere with the Achilles tendon, making rehabilitation less effective.
 These cases may need early surgery.

 Final word from Sportdoctorlondon about Achilles tendinopathy

 Achilles tendinopathy is common in middle-aged runners but can affect a broad spectrum of sportspeople.
 Warming up pain at the site of tendon swelling is a common finding.
 Generally, treatment should consist of rehab to strengthen the calf muscle.
-In addition, we use other therapies such as GTN patches, shockwave therapy, or injections to help rehab.
-Finally, surgery should only be reserved for cases that fail other treatments.
+In addition, we use other therapies such as GTN patches, shockwave therapy, or injections to help with rehab.
+Ultimately, surgery should be reserved for cases that have failed other treatments.